Free or Low Cost Attorneys in West Virginia

 File a Consumer Complaint with the West Virginia Attorney General’s Office

 If you have been the victim of unlawful practices in the purchases of goods and services in West Virginia, the WV Attorney General’s Office offers free legal assistance.
 The Attorney General’s Office states on its website http://www.wvago.gov/ that the first step for consumers who have been a victim of unlawful practices in the purchases of goods and service is to fill out the Consumer Complaint Form and return it to the West Virginia Attorney General’s Consumer Protection Division.
 If you have questions or need assistance filling out this form, please call the Consumer Hotline at 1-800-368-8808.
 File a Consumer Complaint

 The West Virginia Bar Lawyer Referral Service

-Some of the practice areas listed on WV Lawyer Referral Service site include elder law, estate planning, real estate, veterans rights & benefits, criminal, employment law, family law, human rights and immigration, legal malpractice, tax law and public benefits & services.
+Some of the practice areas listed on the WV Lawyer Referral Service site include elder law, estate planning, real estate, veteran’s rights & benefits, criminal, employment law, family law, human rights and immigration, legal malpractice, tax law, and public benefits & services.

 Personal Injury Attorneys for West Virginia

 For those who have been injured in a car accident, West Virginia work accident lawyers, or due to the carelessness of another person, business. or government, a WV personal injury attorney at West Law Firm, L.C. is available for free consultations at 1-877-943-WEST (9378).
 We never charge a fee until we will your personal injury claim.

 We wish you success in obtaining the legal assistance and results you need.